 ...You know when you try something for the first time and think “WHERE the heck has this been all my life?”
-I remember feeling that way the first time I tried my first drink at 21 years old – prior to that the only alcohol I’d encountered was a tiny sip of my dad’s champagne at a friend’s wedding (it was awful to my 14ish year old memory) and the smell of beer…..which I can’t stand.
+I remember feeling that way the first time I tried my first drink at 21– prior to that the only alcohol I’d encountered was a tiny sip of my dad’s champagne at a friend’s wedding (it was awful to my 15ish year old memory) and the smell of beer…..which I still can’t stand.

-EVERYTHING changed with that first lemon drop!
-Ahh, the discovery that all alcohol is not created equal, and a LOT of it is amazing stuff!
+EVERYTHING changed with that lemon drop!
+Ahh, the discovery that all alcohol is not the same!

-(Okay, if you like champagne of ALL types and love beer, please feel no need to send me any hate mail.
+(Disclaimer: if you love champagne and/or beer, please feel no need to send me any hate mail.
 I know people like them, they’re just not MY preference.
 Fair?)

 Lemon Drop Cake Layers: